Sami Zayn faced Adrian Neville in one of the best feuds in NXT history, but does it still stack up today?

 The story of the match was Sami Zayn wanting to win the title fairly, while Adrian Neville wanted to retain the title by any means necessary.

 Zayn attempted to hit the Helluva Kick on Neville, but he pulled the referee in front of him.
 This knocked out the referee, and gave Neville the chance to cheat to win.
 Neville grabbed his title belt, but the Canadian managed to stop him from using it as a weapon.
 It also gave him the chance to use it for himself, betraying his own convictions to achieve his dream.

-Zayn contemplated for a while.
+He contemplated it for a while.
 He could use the belt to hit Adrian Neville and win the title, but it would go against everything he stood for.